sorinboia/nginx-experience-aws/guide/3tf.md

 cd terraform
 </pre>

-Run the following commands, tf plan will show us what it is going to be deployed in AWS by Terraform:
+Run the following commands, terraform plan will show us what it is going to be deployed in AWS by Terraform:
 <pre>
 Command:
 terraform init